rickellis/Arch-Linux-Install-Guide/README.md

 __Note:__ The sizes below can be specified in megabytes (100M) or gigs (10G).

 __Also__ the "L" arguments below are case sensitive.
-The capital L is used when you want to specify a fixed size volume, the lowercalse l lets you specify percentages.
+The capital L is used when you want to specify a fixed size volume, the lowercase l lets you specify percentages.

     lvcreate -L 4G vg -n swap
     lvcreate -L 20G vg -n root